 A hook is way for you to draw your readers in and get their attention.
 We can see examples of hooks used on popular blogs like Neil Patel’s and in classic literature like Edgar Allen Poe’s The Raven.
 A cliffhanger is a type of hook bloggers can use.
 One of my favorite resources on the topic is Enchanting Marketing’s Post: How To Write Tiny Cliffhangers (And Keep Readers Hooked)

-6.Mix Up Your Post Types
+6.Mix Up Your Post Types for more Digestable Content

 I learned this one from some Digital Marketer training.
 Maybe you have a classic post type that is easy for you to write.
 Maybe it is even a great fit for your audience, but sometimes you need to mix things up!